 Things work differently for you with overclocked GPU as there are no lags, and you are ahead of your enemy in terms of no lags.
 This performance boost makes the difference and raises a desire to have an overclocked GPU for maximum performance out of your old graphics card.

 But there are downsides of overclocking, which we will discuss later in the article.
-These include increased temperature and effect on the lifespan of the GPU.
-But these issues are not of concern when gaming is at stake😉.
+These include increased temperature and the effect on the lifespan of the GPU.
+But these issues are not of concern when gaming is at stake?.

 There are several overclocking software solutions available in the market.
-All of these software’s are good for doing the job done.
-There was 3rd party clocking software in the past, and companies usually were not making their software.
+All these software are good for doing the job done.
+There was 3rd party clocking software in the past, and companies usually were not making their own software.
 These days every manufacture of GPU have their overclocking software.
 We are listing some of the popular software that will help you do your job successfully.

-Since this software for NVIDIA only works for NVIDIA only cards, other card users can skip this detail.
-NVIDIA Inspector gives live hardware information about the card, monitor for its overclocking variables (fans speed, clock speed, and temperature).
-It increases the GPU speed, fan speeds, and operating voltage of the GPU, which in simple terms known as overclocking.
-It is an efficient tool that monitors and set the parameters required for overclocking.
+Since this software for NVIDIA only works for NVIDIA cards, other card users can skip this detail.
+NVIDIA Inspector gives live hardware information about the card monitor for its overclocking variables (fans speed, clock speed, and temperature).
+It increases the GPU speed, fan speeds, and operating voltage of the GPU, which in simple terms is known as overclocking.
+It is an efficient tool that monitors and sets the parameters required for overclocking.

-It is another excellent software but is limited to the ASUS only graphics cards.
-Besides that limitation, there are no limitations regarding its overclocking and hardware boosts.
+It is another excellent software but is limited to the ASUS graphics cards only.
+Aside from that, there are no such limitations regarding its overclocking and hardware boosts.
 Other software we mentioned here only supports GPU overclocking, but this handy utility also provides CPU overclocking.